nixworks/public/news/2010/12/26/README.md

 ##### President of the Dominican Republic
 ### [The 48th President of the Dominican Republic Salvador Jorge Blanco dies at his home in Santo Domingo. ](/news/2010/12/26/the-48th-president-of-the-dominican-republic-salvador-jorge-blanco-dies-at-his-home-in-santo-domingo.md)
-_Context: Salvador Jorge Blanco, President of the Dominican Republic, Santo Domingo_
+_Context: President of the Dominican Republic, Santo Domingo, Salvador Jorge Blanco_

 ##### Sri Lanka
 ### [The Sri Lankan government says more than 210 former Tamil Tiger rebels have passed a university entrance exam, with 40 qualifying for entry; the Movement for the Release of Political Prisoners calls for the release of all political prisoners. ](/news/2010/12/26/the-sri-lankan-government-says-more-than-210-former-tamil-tiger-rebels-have-passed-a-university-entrance-exam-with-40-qualifying-for-entry.md)